matheoleger/OptioBot/README.md

 # OptioBot

-A bot for the server of "La guilde de Smoowy"
+A Discord bot for the server "La guilde de Smoowy"

 # Run the project on local

 - You need a `.env` that respects the `.env.example`.
 - You need to have **Node >18.x** and run `yarn install`
 - Now you can run the project with `yarn start`

 # Docker